martmacd/childcare-react/README.md

 From the developer:

-This is a React version of the previously uploaded HTML Childcare Calculator (also available on git-hub under martmacd).
+This is a React version of the previously uploaded HTML Childcare Calculator (also available at github.com/martmacd).

 --------------------------